kritsel/tado-openapispec-v2/README.md

 which can be controlled and used via a mobile app.
 This mobile app uses the very same API which is documented here.

-# Oauth2 authentication
+# OAuth authentication
-The tado API only supports oauth2 authentication.
+The tado API only supports OAuth 2.0 authentication.
+There are four pieces of information you need to authenticate:
+* username: the username of your tado account
+* password: the password of your tado account
+* client id: `public-api-preview` (as mentioned in [1])
+* client secret: `4HJGRffVR8xb3XdEUQpjgZ1VplJi6Xgw` (a publicly shared 'secret' as mentioned in [1])

 Here are some resources to help you to successfully authenticate to the API.